JoeVirtual/KonFoo/docs/pointers/index.rst

              bit_size=112,
              value='Konfoo is Fun'))]

 List Field Attributes
 ---------------------

 You can **list** the *attributes* of each :ref:`field <field>` of a `pointer`_ as a **flatten** list by calling the method :meth:`~Container.to_list`.

-Default attribute is the field :attr:`~Field.value`.
+The default attribute is the field :attr:`~Field.value`.

     >>> # List the field values of the pointer and its attached data object.
     >>> pointer.to_list()
     [('Pointer.field', '0x1'),
      ('Pointer.data.size', 14),
      ('Pointer.data.item', '0x10')]

     >>> # List the field values of the pointer and nested pointers.
     >>> pointer.to_list(nested=True)
     [('Pointer.field', '0x1'),
      ('Pointer.data.size', 14),
      ('Pointer.data.item', '0x10'),
      ('Pointer.data.item.data', 'Konfoo is Fun')]

     >>> # List the field type names & values of the pointer and its attached data object.
     >>> pointer.to_list('name', 'value')
     [('Pointer.field', ('Pointer32', '0x1')),
      ('Pointer.data.size', ('Decimal16', 14)),
      ('Pointer.data.item', ('Pointer32', '0x10'))]

     >>> # List the field indexes of the pointer and its attached data object.
     >>> pointer.to_list('index')
     [('Pointer.field',